secretfader/nodevember-2014/Readme.md

 All code in this repository is released under the Beerware license.
 If you like it (or it helps you), give me credit, and buy me a beer (Half Acre, Metropolitan, 5 Rabbit, or Three Floyd's preferred).

+Linked or included libraries are available under their own licenses.

 **Presentation**

 &copy; 2014 Nicholas Young/Original Machine LLC.
 BY-NC-SA.